 Do you mean you did an Arch Linux install just to get this working, and gave up on Windows?

-Posts made by horseflesh
+Latest posts made by horseflesh

 The colorimeter app v4 is stuck on uM but the values returned look like PPM

 I am using the precompiled Windows app, version 4 (v5 crashes).
 Under Options/Sample Units, the app has selected uM, and you may not select PPM.